-Stepping up wastewater treatment - SWI swissinfo.ch
+Stepping up wastewater treatment

 A drop in the ocean

-For Shannon and Roger Erismann, leaders of a volunteer water pollution monitoring project called hammerdirt.ch, there’s a bigger picture to be addressed when it comes to protecting Swiss waterways: the thousands of pieces of trash that are dumped into lakes and rivers daily.
+For Shannon and Roger Erismann, leaders of a volunteer water pollution monitoring project called hammerdirt.chexternal link, there’s a bigger picture to be addressed when it comes to protecting Swiss waterways: the thousands of pieces of trash that are dumped into lakes and rivers daily.

 “Micropollutants are hugely important.
-But if we’re pretending in Switzerland that we can model the human brain, why can’t we solve the problem of the cigarette butt in the water?” asks Roger.
+But if we’re pretending in Switzerland that we can model the human brainexternal link, why can’t we solve the problem of the cigarette butt in the water?” asks Roger.

 One problem, the Erismanns explain, is that larger pieces of litter – in addition to acting as pollutants themselves – degrade into tiny particles that accumulate more chemicals over time.